 - The sub-category #1A Sustainable covers environmentally and socially sustainable investments. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments. - A company or issuer considered as a sustainable investment may contribute to both a social and environmental objective, which can be aligned or non-aligned with the EU Taxonomy.
 The figures in the above diagram take this into account, but one Company or Issuer may only be recorded once under the sustainable investments figure (#1A Sustainable).

-Asset allocation describes the share of investments in
+Asset allocation describes the share

-specific assets.
+describes the sha of investments in specific assets.

 In which economic sectors were the investments made?